coollabsio/coolify/README.md

 If you do not want to self-host Coolify, there is a paid cloud version available: https://app.coolify.io

-You can easily attach your own servers, get all the automations, free email notifications, etc.

 For more information & pricing, take a look at our landing page [here](https://coolify.io).

 ## Why should I use the Cloud version?